Simona Levi: Activism

 Simona Levi is a member of the Grupo Ciudadano contra la Corrupción (Citizens Group against Corruption), a network which works at both Catalan and Spanish levels to strengthen already-existing initiatives to protect whistleblowers, coordinate them and facilitate exchange of information among them.

 In 2015–2016, as a member of the Advisory Council of the Barcelona City Hall Office for Transparency and Best Practices, she initiated and worked to install the Ethical and Good Governance Box, a complaints box by means of which citizens can report corruption and other practices that are damaging for good governance in the city of Barcelona.
 This mailbox, similar to that already produced by Xnet, is the first such box to be promoted by a government (in this case that of the city of Barcelona).
 Once the mailbox was presented in public, Levi announced her resignation from the advisory board.
 She advises several institutions such as the Government of Spain, the Government of Catalonia and the City Council of Barcelona.

+Since 2019, together with a group of families, Levi has designed and leads Xnet's Plan for Democratic Digitalization of Education.
+This project includes: